iaincollins/iaincollins/README.md

-# 🧔‍♂️ Personal profile
+# 🧔 Personal profile

-I live in [Edinburgh, Scotland](https://www.google.com/maps/place/Edinburgh/@55.9412083,-3.2053387,12z/data=!3m1!4b1!4m6!3m5!1s0x4887b800a5982623:0x64f2147b7ce71727!8m2!3d55.953252!4d-3.188267!16zL20vMDJtNzc?entry=ttu&g_ep=EgoyMDI1MTExMi4wIKXMDSoASAFQAw%3D%3D) and work as an Associate Technical Director at the game studio [Scopely](https://scopely.com).
+I live in [Edinburgh, Scotland](https://www.google.com/maps/place/Edinburgh/@55.9412083,-3.2053387,12z/data=!3m1!4b1!4m6!3m5!1s0x4887b800a5982623:0x64f2147b7ce71727!8m2!3d55.953252!4d-3.188267!16zL20vMDJtNzc?entry=ttu&g_ep=EgoyMDI1MTExMi4wIKXMDSoASAFQAw%3D%3D) and work as an [Associate Technical Director](https://www.linkedin.com/in/iaincollins) at the game studio [Scopely](https://scopely.com).

-Prior to joining Scopely, I was an [Engineering Manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/) on Game Backend running services like like authentication, storage, and socio-competitive services and SDKs, used by thousands of production games on all major mobile, console and desktop platforms.
+Prior to joining Scopely, I was an Engineering Manager at [Unity](https://unity.com/) on Game Backend running services like like authentication, storage, and socio-competitive services and SDKs, used by thousands of production games on all major mobile, console and desktop platforms.

+Before that, I worked at various media and telecoms organisations - The Economist, BBC News, Sky and others - on a wide range of platforms (web, desktop, mobile, server and device software) and ran a small company, with work on games exclusively as a hobby - something I've been doing since the late 80s, first with the Intelvision BASIC unit, then Amstrad PCW and then Macintosh.

 For over 25 years I've been creating, maintaining, and contributing to open-source software, ranging from small libraries to popular frameworks, desktop and server applications, and civic tech projects.
 Most of my personal projects on GitHub are small side projects I work on for fun and sometimes to inform my work.